 - Articles can be sorted by alphabetical order, the date items were added or modified, and by popularity. - The number of articles displayed on the page is controlled by Default number of articles. - Whether or not people can see the latest articles that have been added is controlled by Recent articles.
-If it is set to 0, recent articles are not shown, otherwise the number of recent articles displayed is the number set here. - Likewise whether or not people can see the most popular articles is set under Most viewed articles. - Others in this category controls whether or not the 'Others in this category' sub-heading is displayed at the bottom of the screen, and how many items are displayed if it is - Display prev/next navigation controls whether the user sees links to the next article and previous article at the bottom of the screen. - Count entries/sub-category defines whether a count of the entries is displayed in the menu header.

-• Category cols defines how how many columns the categories are displayed in on the page in public view.
+If it is set to 0, recent articles are not shown, otherwise the number of recent articles displayed is the number set here. - Likewise whether or not people can see the most popular articles is set under Most viewed articles. - Whether or not people can see the featured articles is controlled by Featured articles.
+If it is set to 0, featured articles are not shown, otherwise the number of recent articles displayed is the number set here. - Others in this category controls whether or not the 'Others in this category' sub-heading is displayed at the bottom of the screen, and how many items are displayed if it is - Display prev/next navigation controls whether the user sees links to the next article and previous article at the bottom of the screen. - Category cols defines how how many columns the categories are displayed in on the page in public view.
 If this is set to 0, no categories are displayed.

-- You can add text to the front of an article heading using the Article title prefix pattern.
+• You can add text to the front of an article heading using the Article title prefix pattern.
 For example, if your article is named Keeping Pets, you can use the article title prefix pattern to make this: Question: Keeping Pets.
 Even better, if you use types in your knowledgebase, you can customize the article prefix to each type.
 Suppose, for example, you have two types of articles.
 One is Facts, the other is General info.
-If you wish you can change the title to include the type. e.g. Fact: Climate change is happening and General info: What are greenhouse gases?. - You can include the article number as part of the article title prefix as well. e.g. Q: What can I do to help? - If you choose to include the article number in an article title prefix, you can also say how many digits the number will have by specifying an entry ID padding number.
+If you wish you can change the title to include the type. e.g. Fact: Climate change is happening and General info: What are greenhouse gases?.

+You can include the article number as part of the article title prefix as well. e.g. Q: What can I do to help?

+- If you choose to include the article number in an article title prefix, you can also say how many digits the number will have by specifying an entry ID padding number.
 For exaple, if you had 100 questions and chose an article title prefix of 'Q', by default they would be numbered Q1...Q100.
 If you would prefer it to be Q001: ..
 Q100 set the entry ID padding to 3. - You can show or hide files (Download area) using the Display 'files' link.
 You might use this if you plan on creating articles only, and not uploading files to the knowledgebase. - You can show or hide the glossary using the Display 'glossary' link